pnp/powershell/documentation/Remove-PnPSiteClassification.md

 Remove-PnPSiteClassification -Classifications "HBI", "Top Secret"
 ```

-Removes the "HBI" site classification from the list of available values.
+Removes the "HBI" and "Top Secret" site classification from the list of available values.

 ## PARAMETERS